 The first kind is with the people who don’t understand why anyone would live in Detroit.
 In those conversations, I probably won’t talk about our car that got stolen, or the rock that came sailing through our dining room window one evening.
 I figure I don’t need to confirm your worst ideas about the city I call home.

-And then, there are the conversations we have at our dining room tables, with our neighbors or spouses.
+And then, there are the conversations we have at our kitchen tables, with our neighbors or spouses.

 I’ve had several of those conversations with my husband, Brian.
 We talk about those too-close-to-home incidents, and I ask him: What’s the first thing that goes through your mind when crime happens close to us?

 “That I’m crazy for living here with my family,” he tells me.
 “And I wonder, what am I doing?
 I need to do something about it.
 I need to move before something happens.
 Because if I don’t and something happens, I just… I don’t know how I could live with that.”